silvestreh/onScreen/README.md

 ## jQuery

 If you're upset that I decided to ditch jQuery don't be.
-I plan to write a wrapper and enable OnScreen to work as a jQuery plugin.
+I plan to write a wrapper and enable OnScreen to work as a jQuery plugin, though the API will break, that's for sure.
+You'll need to update your code if you plan to upgrade.